- Arya Samaj Marriage

 (Any 1 of the Above Documents)

-• Passport sized 6 photographs of both the Bride and Groom.
+• Seven Passport sized photographs of each the Bride and Groom.

-During the marriage ceremony, two witnesses are required with their ID proofs such as-Voter ID Card/ Passport/ Driving License/ Bank Passbook.
+Two witnesses are required with their ID proofs such as-Voter ID Card/ Passport/ Driving License/ Bank Passbook During the marriage ceremony.

 • A complete affirmation is required to prove that the parties are not related to each other within prohibited degree of relationship as per “Hindu Marriage Act”.